UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   [http://localhost](http://localhost) in your web browser.
 * Note that this Apache VirtualHost config script only works on the (virtual) machine where Ricgraph has been installed.
-If you need to access it from outside that machine, you have to modify the config script.
+If you need to access it from outside that virtual machine, you have to modify the config script.

 ### Return to main README.md file